City of Akron v. Akron Center for Reproductive Health

 City of Akron v.
 Akron Center for Reproductive Health, 462 U.S. 416 (1983), was a case in which the United States Supreme Court affirmed its abortion rights jurisprudence.
-In an opinion by Justice Powell, the Court struck down several provisions of an Ohio abortion law, including portions found to be unconstitutionally vague.
+In a majority opinion by Lewis F. Powell Jr., the Court struck down several provisions of an abortion law of Akron, Ohio, including portions found to be unconstitutionally vague.

+Ruling

 Hospital requirement

 One provision of the statute required abortions after the first trimester to be performed in a hospital.
 The Court found that to be unconstitutional.
 The state has a compelling interest in regulating abortion after the first trimester, but accepted medical practice does not recommend for all second-trimester abortions to be performed in a hospital.
 The regulation imposed an unnecessary burden that has the effect of infringing upon the constitutional right to an abortion.

 Prohibition on unmarried minors

-Another provision stated that a physician may not perform an abortion on an unmarried minor under 15 without obtaining either consent from one of her parents or a judicial bypass.
+Another provision stated that a physician may not perform an abortion on an unmarried minor under 15 years old without obtaining either consent from one of her parents or a judicial bypass.

 The Court likewise struck down the provision, as the law and the Ohio courts provided no suitable mechanism for a minor to gain a judicial bypass, as the relevant laws and courts concerning juveniles did not mention abortion or establish the authority to determine the maturity or emancipation of a minor.